khajdarovic/khajdarovic.github.io/About.md

 permalink: /About/
 ---

-I am currently a postdoctoral research fellow in the Webb Laboratory at the Buck Institute for Research on Aging.
+I am a postdoctoral fellow in the laboratory of Dr. Sushil Rane at the National Institute of Diabetes and Digestive and Kidney Diseases.
 I received my PhD in Neuroscience from Brown Univeristy in 2023, and my thesis focused on understanding the cellular and molecular changes that happen in the aging hypothalamus.
-I am broadly interested in genomics, aging, the hypothalamus, and the power of in vitro models to unlock the mysteries of the aging brain.
+I am broadly interested in how the hypothalamus coordinates energy homeostasis and how this differs between sexes and across the lifespan.

 ***